benhammondmusic/tanks/tanks/README.md

 ### Responsiveness / UI

+- Split bootstrap button on new-game to change num players.
-- Make mobile responsive and playable with on-screen controls to fire keyboard inputs
+- Make mobile responsive and playable with on-screen controls to fire keyboard inputs.
 - Add touch functionality for better mobile game-play.
+- Save current number of players at game start into local storage so game refresh with the same.

 ### Logic / Game Play

 - **Add computer logic for Robot players.**
+- Adjust max shot deltaX deltaY based on screen size (better game play if bullet isn't above screen very much)
 - Give tanks more than 1 starting hitpoint; require multiple shots to kill, damage based on shot proximity.
 Falling could harm tank as well.
 - Randomize starting player.
 Weight towards those in the middle since they are most in danger?
 - Spread tanks further apart, rather than evenly spaced.